 - Any other goods which may become liable to damage any person or property whatsoever.

-- RC Batteries or cells (though mobile phone, laptops, and other devices with a battery inside the device, which are brand new and not in bulk package are accepted)
+- RC batteries or cells (though mobile phone, laptops, and other devices with a battery inside the device, which are brand new and not in bulk packages are accepted)it can be mandatory

 Dangerous Goods Declaration